 'The Edge of Seventeen' was written and directed by relative newcomer Kelly Fremon Craig, whose only real claim to fame before this film was that she wrote the less-well-recieved teen comedy Post Grad.
 She knocks it out of the park in her directorial debut here, and one can only hope some studio gives her another shot at helming a film, despite this movie's failure at the box office.
 If that happens, I'll be the first one in line.

 'The Edge of Seventeen' graduates onto home video in a Blu-ray/DVD/Digital HD combo pack, which includes a slipcover that slides overtop the case.
 The 50GB Blu-ray and dual-layer DVD come housed inside a standard Elite keepcase along with an insert containing a code for either an UltraViolet or iTunes digital copy of the movie.
 Both the Blu-ray and the DVD are front-loaded with full-length trailers for The Space Between Us and The Bye Bye Man, as well as shorter 30-second trailers for A Monster Calls, Loving, Priceless, Nocturnal Animals, Frank & Lola, and Bleed For This.
 The main menu is the standard Universal Blu-ray design, with a montage of footage from the movie and menu selections vertically down the left side of the screen.

-The Blu-ray in this release is region-free.
+The Blu-ray in this release is Region A locked.

 'The Edge of Seventeen' was shot digitally, although I was unable to find any sources online that stated what equipment was used.
 The movie is presented on Blu-ray in 1080p using the MPEG-4 AVC codec and is presented in its original theatrical aspect ratio of 1.85:1.